markpmlim/ParaboloidMapping/README.md

 ## Further Analysis

 Two fragment shaders viz. **GenerateDPM1.glsl** and **CubemapFragmentShader1.glsl** are included in this project.
 The original instructions proposed by NVidia are swapped in these shaders.
-The dual-paraboloid images are  identical to that output by **GenerateDPM0.glsl** except they are swapped.
+The dual-paraboloid images are  identical to those output by **GenerateDPM0.glsl** except they are swapped.
 Just import these two images into the program **CubemapFromDPMap** with **CubemapFragmentShader1.glsl** as the fragment shader.
 You must modify one line of code in the Objective-C method:

     cubemapFromParaboloidMap:faceSize